momentum-cohort-2019-02/kb/w1/notes/responsive.slides.md

 # Making a flexible grid

-* Use percentages
+* Use percentages for elements inside your container
 * Include margins
 * Grids don't have to be a certain number of columns or even columns of equal size
-* For your grid container, consider % for width and px for max-width
+* For your grid container, consider px/rem for width and % for max-width

 ---